-A very crucial step in consolidating the Seljuk commercial power occurred in
+A crucial step in consolidating the Seljuk commercial power occurred in

-The capture of Sinop on the Black Sea was the great exploit of the reign of Izzeddin Keykavüs I, as it allowed him to expand the
+The capture of Sinop on the Black Sea was the great exploit of Izzeddin Keykavüs I, as it allowed him to expand the

 THE CRUSADE ROAD: Links with Europe renewed

 With the spread of Islam in the Middle East, the Byzantines steadily lost control over the traditional trade routes.
 They attempted to establish new routes using Black Sea ports, but the main thoroughfares were eventually overcome by the Muslims.
 Once the Seljuks established themselves in Anatolia, Byzantium completely lost control of the flow of trade through Asia Minor.
-This trade channel was taken over by the Seljuks, who sought to develop their inland cities such as Sivas, Tokat and Niğde to take advantage of this trade.
-By erecting hans along the Konya-Kayseri-Sivas route, they attracted Genoese commercial interests to Sivas, followed by merchants from Naples, Pisa, and Russia.
+The Seljuks developed the inland cities of Sivas, Tokat and Niğde to take advantage of this trade.
+By erecting hans along the Konya-Kayseri-Sivas route, the Seljuks attracted Genoese commercial interests to Sivas, followed by merchants from Naples, Pisa, and Russia.

 In addition, the arrival of the Crusaders increased the volume of trade, as Europeans developed a taste for oriental goods, linking in effect Peking to Paris.
 Pilgrim "Holy Land" souvenirs were highly-prized items.
 Luxury items such as Islamic carpets, textiles, ivories, metalwork, ceramics and glass filled the stately homes and cathedrals of Europe.
 Many of these goods passed over the land and maritime routes of Anatolia.

 Local manufacture of goods was highly encouraged by the Seljuks.
-The many Christian Greek and Armenian businessmen and merchants present in Anatolia at the arrival of the Turks were allowed by them to continue living and working in their towns.
-They formed a very active sector of economic importance in the areas of metalwork, textiles, and construction, and even taught these trades to the Seljuks.
-By the second quarter of the 13th century the Seljuks had become an export nation, although they still imported more that they exported.
-They had also developed many local industries and traded their own goods among the cities of the Empire.
+The many Christian Greek and Armenian businessmen and merchants present in Anatolia at the arrival of the Turks were allowed to continue working in their towns.
+They formed an active sector of economic importance in the areas of metalwork, textiles, and construction, and even taught these trades to the Seljuks.
+By the second quarter of the 13th century, the Seljuks had become an export nation, although they still imported more that they exported.
+They also developed many local industries and traded their own goods among the cities of the Empire.
 These industries included the production of alum (an important mordant for dyeing wool) and refined sugar.

-Patterns of trade were varied.
+Patterns of trade varied.
 Merchants bought and sold along the way, bumble-bee style, or drove specific convoys of goods to a specific client, urban market or port of call.
-Trade went on inside of the han as well, where merchants could meet with local clients and negotiate prices and orders.
+Trade was carried out inside hans as well, where merchants could meet with local clients and negotiate prices and orders.